Bob Skoronski

-Bob Skoronski (born Robert Francis Skowronski; March 5, 1934 – October 30, 2018) was an American football player who played tackle in the National Football League for the Green Bay Packers for 11 seasons.
+Robert Francis Skoronski (March 5, 1934 – October 30, 2018) was an American professional football player who was a tackle in the National Football League (NFL) for the Green Bay Packers for 11 seasons.
+He played college football for the Indiana Hoosiers.

-Early years
+Early life

 Born in Ansonia, Connecticut, Skoronski grew up in Derby with three brothers and a sister.
 He went to high school at Fairfield College Preparatory School, graduating in 1951.
 He then attended Admiral Billard Academy in New London for a year.
 He played college football at Indiana University in Bloomington.
 As a senior in 1955, he was the Hoosiers' most valuable player and averaged 50 minutes per game.

 Playing career

 Skoronski was selected in the fifth round of the 1956 NFL draft, 56th overall, by the Green Bay Packers.
 He started at left tackle in his rookie season in 1956 under third-year head coach Lisle Blackbourn, and then served two years in the U.S. Air Force.
 Skoronski returned to the team in 1959, the first season under head coach Vince Lombardi.

 Skoronski was the offensive left tackle and offensive captain on Lombardi's five NFL championship teams.
 He played in the Pro Bowl following the 1966 season (and the first Super Bowl).

 Following his 11th season in the NFL, Skoronski retired in June 1969, and was elected to the Packers Hall of Fame in 1976.

 In 2017, the Professional Football Researchers Association named Skoronski to the PFRA Hall of Very Good Class of 2017.